 Tips for dealing with the Strata Council harassment

-Whether your community Strata Council bully is an Owner, or a part of Council, here are a few important things to consider:
+Whether your community Strata Council bully is an Owner or a part of the Council, here are a few important things to consider:

 - There is no obligation to respond to Strata Council harassment.
 For example, opinions about how things should be done, need no answer at all.
 Simply respond in a standard manner - "your letter is taken under advisement".

 - Don't feed the bullies - they like to bully, and they need to be ignored.
 If you engage with them, they view it as a success.
 Only act on things that require action!